engineering-collaboration/book/docs/book/anatomy-of-a-code-change/cicd.md

 ## Employee satisfaction

-Additionally, engineers who supervise their changes from commit to integration to subsequent release identified more strongly with the product they worked on and the organization they worked for.

-Tasks that require no thinking are better than by machines.
-People are incredibly bad at not thinking and repetition.
-It's frustrating work that reduces employment satisfaction.
+According to the study done by Accelerate, teams that did well with CI/CD experience higher employee satisfaction.
+Trust in our testing and deployment pipeline increases confidence in the work done.
+This trust not only reduces stress during work hours, but also increases the quality of down time with family and friends.

-As mentioned, teams that do well with continuous delivery and tracking changes from commit to release identify more strongly with the product they worked on and the organization they worked for.
+Members of autonomous vertical teams accompany changes through inception, implementation, and release.
+Teams who release changes autonomously identify more strongly with the product they worked on and the organization they worked for.
+The saying *You build it, you own it* increases the connection to the feature and supports organic transparency, feedback loops, and learning.

-Before implementing CD, the engineers working at the Bing team at Microsoft reported a work/life balance satisfaction score of 38%.
-After implementing these technical practices, the scores jumped to 75%.
-The difference is striking.
-It means the technical staff were better able to manage professional duties during work hours and keep stress of work at work.

-You build it, you own it.
-Increases transparency, feedback loops, learning for next feature.
-Less friction and turnover compared to "maintenance" engineers.

-Teams that did well with faster lead times and frequent deployments experience reduced stress, seem to manage professional duties more easily during work hours, and report higher employee satisfaction.
-The developers of these teams also appeared to identify more strongly with the product they worked on and the organization they worked for.